A fabrication guide for planar silicon quantum dot heterostructures

+Criteria for carrier confinement of good quality in planar quantum dots are e.g. charge stability, long spin lifetimes, and the absence of unintentional quantum dots.
+Based on these aspects we will look at the heterostructure and its fabrication, and work out which effects are of importance.

-This paper will first introduce the planar heterostructure, as a means of effecting quantum dots electrostatically in a semiconductor.
+To this end, we will first introduce the planar heterostructure, as a means of effecting quantum dots electrostatically in a semiconductor.
 We will then introduce the three heterostructures used in this work, based on the planar heterostructure.
-Then we will go through the relevant layer growth techniques and to heterostructure creation in general.
+Then we will briefly discuss relevant layer growth techniques and heterostructure creation in general.
 Next, we will review the Si planar quantum dot heterostructure in its entirety, and identify key points in the heterostructure where effects might occur which are deleterious to quantum dot quality.
 Finally, we will take an in-depth look at the role of annealing and hydrogen in these heterostructures.
-In two directly related manuscripts written and submitted at the same time we use recipes from this cookbook to create depletion-mode quantum dots in intrinsic silicon~\cite{amitonov2017}, and low-disorder silicon quantum dots defined with palladium gates~\cite{brauns_2017}.
+In two directly related manuscripts written and submitted at the same time we use recipes from this cookbook to create depletion-mode quantum dots in intrinsic silicon~\cite{amitonov2017}, and low-disorder silicon quantum dots defined with palladium gates~\cite{brauns2017}.